Four takeaways from the visionary principal who used concept maps to lead a learning transformation

 Within just five years, IEI high school students were passing the National High School Graduation Exams at a rate of 100%, a 35% overall increase.
 Even more remarkable, 75% of those who took university entrance exams passed, opening the door for higher education opportunities that did not exist at all for the previous class.

-These results did not happen automatically though.
-Dr. Silesky committed to an intentional and, at times, challenging change management process touched everyone connected to the institute.
+Though the results came relatively quickly, they did not occur spontaneously.
+Dr. Silesky committed to an intentional and, at times, challenging change management process that touched everyone connected to the institute.

 Here are four takeaways from his program that can guide educators and administrators seeking to innovate in similar ways at their own schools: